eniora/InstantID-Unlocked/README.md

 - And many many more improvements.

 I tried the most popular forgeui and comfyui implementations including the popular cubiq/ComfyUI_InstantID and it's really bad compared to my gradio fork of InstantID. cubiq/ComfyUI_InstantID (which was the best from the comfy implementations I tried) tends to screw up the faces and similarity sometimes no matter what options and workflows I tried, and the multi ID feature doesn't work well anyway and is overly complicated (even the author admits this).
 Try this and judge for yourself.
 I agree that comfyui instantid is faster but the quality isn't so good really.

-And before lecturing me, I think it's worth mentioning that I am not too good with python and the code is full of workarounds/hacks + I used a lot of help from AI chatbots, but at least it works really well and everything is working as I intended with no issues at all. :D
-I originally started modifying InstantID for my own use and to improve my experience and learn a bit more about python, then decided to realse it as a fork.
-Many thanks to the InstantX team for this awesome project!

 ## How to use and run:
 Git clone this fork (Git clone https://github.com/eniora/InstantID-Unlocked/) then: